dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Foxglove Seeds.md

 A handful of tiny brown seeds yielded from a foxglove plant.
 Sow these in the garden and watch them grow!

-Can be sold: True

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Common

+Item uid: Foxglove Seeds

 Sorting priority: 81911

-Item uid: Foxglove Seeds
+## economics

+Sell value: 0 Mews, 0 Mole Cash

 # Gift guide